kenjis/ci-phpunit-test/docs/HowToWriteTests.md

 But there are some known limitations:

-* Patched functions which have parameters called by reference doesn't work.
+* Patched functions which have parameters called by reference don't work.
 * You may see visibility errors if you pass non-public callbacks to patched functions.
-For example, you pass `[$this, 'method']` to `array_map()` and `method()` method in the class is not public.
+For example, you pass `[$this, 'method']` to `array_map()` and the `method()` method in the class is not public.

 See [working sample](https://github.com/kenjis/ci-app-for-ci-phpunit-test/blob/master/application/tests/controllers/Patching_on_function_test.php).